Vermont Pottery Studio

 We now do this for other families and recently created History Mugs, a business focused on putting biographies on mugs.

-Have personalized Custom Mugs made for your family or business.
+You can have personalized Custom Mugs made for your family or business.
 Go to our Custom Mugs section to see samples of Business, Commemorative, Genealogy, Special Events and Whimsical designs we have made for other people.

 Visit our HistoryMugs website to see what we offer.

-- Gettysburg Museum Store, Gettysburg, PA.
+- Gettysburg National Military Park, Gettysburg, PA.